fbcdn/chris-blog/_content/2020/case-study-on-ethics-and-bias-in-machine-learning/index.md

 Further demonstrations, including a fairly high-resolution photo of Muhammad Ali processed by Zain Amro ([@zainamro](https://twitter.com/zainamro/status/1274361534886469632/)), almost always resulted in an output face with exclusively white-presenting features.
 Does that make it racist?
 In this case I'm going to go with "[yes](https://twitter.com/finmckeown/status/1275047175937052672), *accidentally*" - though keep the social outrage low, I believe this is not really Malimonov's fault.

-Let's learn more about how "Face Depixelizer" works so we can understand what is happening, why it's happening, and figure out some things that could be done better.
-This piece
+This piece is a comprehensive look at the "Face Depixelizer" debacle through the lens of a security engineer, and is a broad engineering brief on the subject for non-ML engineers.
+So, let's learn more about how "Face Depixelizer" works so we can understand what is happening, why it's happening, and figure out some things that could be done better - both here and in the machine learning community at large.

 ## Technical Brief